Links on Android Authority may earn us a commission. Learn more.

 The best monitors for PS5

 There’s something for everyone here.
-That said, these picks aren’t the absolute best monitors the industry has to offer.
+That said, these picks aren’t all the absolute best monitors the industry has to offer.
 Those are extremely expensive and most often aren’t the best alternative.
-Instead, we chose the monitors that offer the most bang per buck.
+Instead, we made a varied list to fit multiple budgets.
 We tried to keep resolution, refresh rates, and response times as efficient as possible.
 There are also some options for those who also value portability, TV functionality, and more.

 Editor’s note: We’ll regularly update this list of the best monitors for PS5 as new ones launch and older ones are phased out.